rocky-linux/documentation/docs/guides/backup/tar.md

 ## Overview

-`tar` is a powerful tool for archiving files in GNU/Linux and UNIX operating systems, and it stands for "tape archive".
+`tar` is a tool for archiving files on Linux and other UNIX operating systems and stands for "tape archive".

 Storing files conveniently on magnetic tape was the initial use of tar archives.
-The name "Tar" comes from this use.
-Despite the utility's name, `tar` can direct its output to available devices, files, or other programs (using pipes).
-It can even access remote devices or files (as archives).
+The name "tar" comes from this use.
+Despite the utility's name, `tar` can direct its output to available devices, files, or other programs (using pipes) and can access remote devices or files (as archives).

-The `tar` currently used on GNU/Linux operating systems came originally from "GNU Tar".
-You can browse and download all versions of `tar` on [this ftp server](https://ftp.gnu.org/gnu/tar/).
+The `tar` currently used on modern Linux came originally from the [GNU Project](https://www.gnu.org/).
+You can browse and download all versions of `tar` on [GNU's website](https://ftp.gnu.org/gnu/tar/).

 !!! note

-    The `tar` in different distributions might have different default options, so be careful when using them.
+    The `tar` in different distributions may have different default options.
+Be careful when using them.

     ```bash
     # RockyLinux 8 and Fedora 41